Ace Hoffman's Nuclear Failures Reports

 In his mind, Cunningham might have thought I was a North Vietnamese enemy pilot or something.
 (The full details of the event and the aftermath (such as it was) is available online under the title "Seven Seconds in San Marcos.")

-After my friend pointed out that Cunningham had been an "ace," I changed my first name to "Ace" but I never thought about changing my last name.
+After a friend pointed out that Cunningham had been an "ace," I changed my first name to "Ace" but I never thought about changing my last name.
 My father was a grunt under Patton in the Battle of the Bulge during WWII (he started in the Italian campaign, about six months before D-Day).
 After telling him the details, I had his permission to change my name, his wife's (my stepmother's) permission, my mother's permission and, of course my wife's permission as well.
 They all thought it was a reasonable thing to do under the circumstances.

 There are far less reasonable circumstances someone might change a name, though.
 For example, in 1957 the nuclear reactor core caught fire at Britain’s Plutonium production facility, known as Windscale.
 It was one of the world's worst nuclear accidents ever.
 Despite massive ongoing cleanup efforts, Windscale is still contaminated, and continues to release radiation into environment.